 - Our till roll receipts are free of BPA and BPS (Bisphenol) in accordance with EU Regulations 2020

-- As part of our commitment to reducing the amount of unwanted electrical waste being incinerated or sent to landfill sites, we’ll recycle old electricals when new ones is purchased, T&C's apply
+- As part of our commitment to reducing the amount of unwanted electrical waste being incinerated or sent to landfill sites, we’ll recycle old electricals when new ones are purchased, like-for-like T&C's apply

 - We aim to promote plants and other items which have environmental benefits in our campaigns and messaging